A List of All Major League Baseball Stadiums

 Camden Yards left me feeling a little underwhelmed, to say the least.
 Because the stadium isn’t horrible (because it certainly isn’t), but because I had unrealistic expectations for a venue that has continuously been ranked among baseball’s finest, I was disappointed.
 It simply did not match up to the other ten parks on our list that were ranked higher than it.
 The crab cake sandwich, on the other hand, was outstanding. —Andrew Joseph, Ph.D.

 Normally, I am not a fan of nostalgic design, but the Rangers’ home stadium — one of the first to be built after Camden Yards in the retro-stadium period — did an excellent job of recreating the tiny atmosphere of an old park in a stadium that seats almost 50,000 people.
 It is expected that the Rangers would relocate to a new retractable-roof stadium that will be partially subsidized by government money in time for the 2021 season, replacing Globe Life Park.
 Let’s hope that the new establishment will also provide chicken-fried steak sandwiches.

 13. Busch Stadium – St. Louis Cardinals

 However, while Busch Stadium is a beautiful facility, it is really just an updated and improved version of the old Busch Stadium.
-Despite the fact that it does not stand out enough to be included in the top 10, it is in the top half of the league’s best.
-As a result, Cardinals supporters are enthusiastic — in an elite kind of way, but still – and the atmosphere is consistently terrific.
+Despite the fact that it does not stand out enough to be included in the top 10, it is among the top half of the league’s best.
+As a result, Cardinals fans are enthusiastic – in an elitist sort of way, but nonetheless – and the atmosphere is consistently excellent.
 I’d just expect better beer from a stadium named after a megabrewer, if that’s even possible.
 Oh, wait, I guess I shouldn’t have said that.

 14. Citizens Bank Park – Philadelphia Phillies